KitronikLtd/pxt-kitronik-smart-greenhouse/c_AutoWateringTutorial.md

 ### Step 4
 CODING COMPLETE!
 Click ``|Download|`` and transfer the code to the Environmental Control Board.
-Try sticking the Prong in soil with dry soil and see the pump automatically water the plant.
+Wait for the soil to dry out and see the pump automatically water the plant.